Tutorial - Simple Pillow Cover

 • Take your needle and thread and double your thread and tie a knot.
 Make sure your thread is long enough to close up your hole, but if it’s too long there is more of a chance that the thread will knot as you’re working.
 It's a fine balance.

 • Pin your hole closed so that you do not have fabric moving around on you.

 • From the inside of the fold, poke your needle and pull the thread through.
-Poke it back through a few millimeters on the inside fold of the opposite piece of fabric and pull through.
+Poke it back through a few millimetres on the inside fold of the opposite piece of fabric and pull through.

 • You will be sewing the fabric on the inside of the fold of the hole to bring the two pieces of fabric together while trying to hide the thread.